 What are the diagnostic criteria for depression?
 In other words, what are the “official” depression symptoms?
-There are two main diagnostic tools for depression.
-One is extremely prevalent in North America and is called the DSM-5.
-The other is international and is called the ICD-10.
+There are two main diagnostic tools for depression: the ICD 10 for depression and the DSM-5 definition of depression.
+In North America the DSM-5 is more widely used whereas internationally, the ICD 10 for depression is more common.
 (More on those below.)
 Although the ICD-10 depression symptoms are similar to the DSM-5 depression symptoms, there are important differences, which are discussed below.

 Sometimes people might say that they feel depressed when what they mean is that they feel sad or down in the dumps.
 In my article “Is depression an emotion?”
 I discuss the difference between the emotion of sadness and the illness of depression in more detail.
 However, here, we will look at the official DSM-5 and ICD-10 depression symptoms.

 What are the DSM-5 and what is the ICD-10?